-A lot less stressful than organising a dinner party, a wine tasting evening is an excellent way to relax and enjoy some time with friends.
+A lot less stressful than organizing a dinner party, a wine-tasting evening is an excellent way to relax and enjoy some time with friends.

 Choose a theme

 Every wine-tasting party needs a theme.
 A simple theme idea could be vintage wines from a particular country or region, such as Napa, California, or Burgundy, France.
 If you are fortunate enough to live in a wine-producing area, you could choose vintage wines from your area instead.

 If you struggle to choose a suitable theme, pop into your local wine store and ask for some advice.
 You could also visit online wine sites and blogs for some inspiration.
 Don’t get stressed about it, just choose a simple theme and stick to it.

 It is best not to have more than five types of wine for your guests to taste as more than this may be too overpowering for the palette.
 If you plan on tasting both red and white wines, make sure to serve them from light to dark.
 Darker wines are heavier on the stomach than lighter-colored wines, which means that they should be served last.